 - Select TOOLS to manually position the building plate at the top

 - Apply the grease to the microfiber cloth, and spread it evenly along the screw.
-Alternatively, you can use gloves to apply the lubricant to the screw.
+Alternatively, you can wear gloves and apply the lubricant to the screw.

 - Apply the grease to the microfiber cloth, and spread it evenly on the linear rail guide.
-Alternatively, you can use gloves to apply the grease to the linear rail guide.
+Alternatively, you can wear gloves and apply the grease to the linear rail guide.

 To avoid the appearance of layer lines on the surface of your prints, it's important to ensure that the bearings and screws rotate smoothly.
 As part of the Z-axis cleaning process, we recommend applying the following lubricants:

-Consult the list below for further information on which lubricant is most suitable for your printer.
+Consult the list below for further information on which lubricant is the most suitable for your printer.

 Printer / Lubricants | WD-40 Specialist® Dry Lube with PTFE | SUPER LUBE® Synthetic Oil with PTFE | Shell_Alvania Grease S 2 | REACH_151 EP Lithium Grease |